-The three keys to reducing aches and pains in the neck and shoulders when sitting at a desk.
+The three keys to reducing aches and pains in the neck and shoulders when sitting at a desk to avoid desk ache.

 1 – MOVE